sindresorhus/grunt-examples/basic-sass-compile/readme.md

 # Basic Example - Compile Sass Into CSS

-This is a very simple grunt example that shows how to compile Sass files into css.
+This is a very simple grunt example that shows how to compile Sass files into CSS.

 Run `npm install` and then `grunt` to try it out.